Irroc/work-day-scheduler/README.md

 ## Features

-If your project has a lot of features, list them here.
 * Color coded hours of the day.
 * Color code updates anytime the page is reopened, refreshed or saved.
 * When saved, your input stays in the correct time block anytime the page is reopened or refreshed.